Aggie Beever-Jones: Senior

 Beever-Jones received her first senior call-up on 14 May 2024 for the four UEFA Euro 2025 qualification matches played that summer.
 She made her senior debut on 12 July, coming on as an 89th-minute substitute in a 2–1 win against the Republic of Ireland.
 Beever-Jones has been awarded Legacy number 231 by The Football Association.

 On 4 April 2025, Beever-Jones scored her first senior international goal in a 5–0 UEFA Nations League victory against Belgium.
 A month later, she scored her first senior hat-trick in a 6–0 victory against Portugal on 30 May, becoming the second England women's player to score a Wembley hat-trick after Beth Mead.
 On 6 June, she was named in England's squad for UEFA Euro 2025.
-She was brought on 85 minutes into England's semi-final victory over Italy, and was an unused substitute in the tournament's final, where they beat Spain 1-1 (3–1 on penalties).
+She was brought on 85 minutes into England's semi-final victory over Italy, and on her 22nd birthday was an unused substitute in the tournament's final, where they beat Spain 1–1 (3–1 on penalties).